mollieswenson/mollieswenson/index.md

 ## Therapist Bot App

-This PDF [code documentation](https://github.com/mollieswenson/therapist-bot/blob/master/Therapist%20Bot%20Documentation.pdf) records the constants, functions, and enumerations used in the JavaScript code of this application.
+This [code documentation](https://github.com/mollieswenson/therapist-bot/#therapist-bot-code-docs) records the constants, functions, and enumerations used in the JavaScript code of this application.

 I wrote this app for a course on code documentation.
 The app is a (mildly rude) therapist who is happy to discuss your problems for hours on end.
 A working [demo therapy session](https://mollieswenson.github.io/therapist-bot/) and the [code](https://github.com/mollieswenson/therapist-bot) are on GitHub.